poppinss/indicative/readme.md

 Whenever a `required` rule fails, it will return your custom message instead of a self-constructed message.

 #### field specific messages.
-field specific messages are even more personalized as they are defined for a given rule and field.
+`field` specific messages are even more personalised as they are defined for a given rule and field.

 ```javascript
 const messages = {